 - The use of the assistant first horn

 - Stopped horn and echo horn

 There will also be three essay questions.
 Sorry, I am not putting them online!
 But students in the class will have them to prepare in advance of the test as well.

-Looking back at the course and completely revising the test brought home even stronger the idea that teaching tactics will change over time, noted in an article this past weekend.
-And I would also quote this passage from the book of James: “Not many of you should presume to be teachers, my brothers, because you know that we who teach will be judged more strictly.”
-No teacher is perfect but in your teaching I hope this class has helped with insights as to how to develop your playing and has given you more tools in your toolbox as a teacher.
+Looking back at the course and completely revising the test brought home even stronger the idea that teaching tactics will change over time, as noted this article.
+And I would also quote this passage from the book of James in the Bible: “Not many of you should presume to be teachers, my brothers, because you know that we who teach will be judged more strictly.”
+No teacher is perfect, but I hope this class has helped with insights as to how to develop your playing and has given you more tools in your toolbox as a teacher.

 From the side of being a student and reaching for the next level, I would offer these brief, bonus readings on how to become a horn expert.

 As a very final item of the semester, there actually is a lighter side to horn teaching and performance, and it would be a good time to reference the ultimate “Classic” horn method, the Complete Method für der Waldhorn oder der Ventilhorn by Professor Eric Von Schmutzig.
-A book I would highly recommend reading at this point in the semester, you may learn more about this method here.
+A book I would highly recommend reading at this point in the semester, you may learn more about this “method” here.

 Do you know more now than you did before the class?
 I hope so!
-And be watching for the repertoire course in the spring to learn even more.
+And do continue in the repertoire course to learn even more.